+NOTE 8: A particular user plane path from EEC to EAS might be necessary to meet KPIs.

 NOTE 9: If the EAS instantiation fails based on the selected EES, the EEC may retry the EAS discovery request to another EES (e.g. selecting another one EES based on the instantiable EAS information).